bhofmei/jbplugin-nucdens/README.md

-#Nucleotide Density Plugin
+# Nucleotide Density Plugin

-This is a JBrowse plugin
+This is a JBrowse plugin.

 Allows the user to create multi-lined heatmaps for different nucleotide contexts.
-User can set the color for each context, a single color for all contexts, or "random" colors will be chosen (see [below]).
+User can set the color for each context, a single color for all contexts, or "random" colors will be chosen (see [below](#color-parameters)).
-##Special Thanks
+## Special Thanks
 Special thanks to [Colin Diesh](http://cmdcolin.github.io/) who inspired components of this plugin.
 Particularly, the [GC Content plugin](https://github.com/elsiklab/gccontent) (for the storage class) and [Multi BigWig plugin](https://github.com/elsiklab/multibigwig) (for multiple density tracks).

-##Install
+"Random" color generation was possible thanks to [Chroma.js] (https://github.com/gka/chroma.js/).
+A copy downloaded March 16, 2017 is included in this plugin.

+## Install

 For JBrowse 1.11.6+ in the _JBrowse/plugins_ folder, type:
 `git clone https://github.com/bhofmei/jbplugin-nucdens.git NucleotideDensityPlugin`